People v. Turner: Law & Order: Special Victims Unit

 The eighteenth season of the television program Law & Order: Special Victims Unit highlighted the People v.
 Turner case, in its episode titled "Rape Interrupted".
 The episode, which was influenced by the case, guest-starred Anthony Edwards as Sgt.
 Patrick Griffin, Benson's first partner out of the Academy.
-Griffin's son is the suspect in a rape investigation that puts Benson at odds with ADA Barba and Griffin.
+Griffin's son is the suspect in a rape investigation that puts Benson at odds with Griffin and the Assistant District Attorney.

 Executive producer Julie Martin told The Huffington Post, "It is a phenomenon.
 Unfortunately, there have been several cases like that over the spring and the summer."
 Mariska Hargitay pondered if a similar case were to happen on the show: "Like if I was the detective on that case?
 It could be healing to somebody to see what should happen.
-[Seeing] justice," Hargitay continued, "If a judge would do a different sentence.
+[Seeing] justice.
+If a judge would do a different sentence.
 You know, that's healing for people to see the right thing, the just thing happen."